cyberitsolutions/www.prisonpc.com/content/hidden/pils-device-requirements-desktop-pr.md

 draft: false
 title: PILS Device Requirements Desktop Profile
 description: A list of the requirements a Prisoner Interactive Learning System (PILS) desktop computer is required to meet
+summary: A list of the requirements a Prisoner Interactive Learning System (PILS) desktop computer is required to meet
 url: pils-device-requirements-desktop-pr
 images:
 -